 |Need help with conversions?|

-This recipe is taken from Delia Smith’s Complete Cookery Course, Delia Smith’s Complete Illustrated Cookery Course, How to Cook Book Two and The Delia Collection: Fish.
+This recipe adapted from Delia Smith’s Complete Cookery Course, Delia Smith’s Complete Illustrated Cookery Course, How to Cook Book Two and The Delia Collection: Fish.

 Return to Homepage